Social Host Liability and Holiday Saftey: 4 Important Reminders

 2. Know your own limits.

-3. Don’t be afraid to cut off inebriated guests.
-Better safe than sorry when providing alcohol to intoxicated individuals, as you are looking out for the wellbeing of that person, those they may interact with, and even yourself.
+3. Don’t be afraid to cut off intoxicated guests.
+Better safe than sorry when providing alcohol to intoxicated individuals, as you look out for that person’s well-being, those they may interact with, and even yourself.